 Before the issuance process can start the PSP needs to be registered by NCA and all relevant information needs to be available in public registry.

-PSP submits the certificate application and provides all necessary documentation containing PSD2 specific attributes to the Trust Service Provider (TSP) .
+PSP submits the certificate application and provides all necessary documentation containing PSD2 specific attributes to the Trust Service Provider (TSP) with granted Qualified status.

 TSP performs Identity Validation as required by its Certificate policy.

 TSP validates PSD2 specific attributes using information provided the NCA (e.g. public registry, authenticated letter).